brendongu/Site/content/about.md

 <div style="margin-top: auto; margin-bottom: auto;">
 <h2>
 Hi!
 My name is Brendon.
-I'm a recent graduate of Carnegie Mellon University, where I majored in mathematics with a statistics concentration, and minored in computer science.
-Currently, I am a master's student in the Statistics Department at Stanford University, with expected graduation date March 2024.
+I'm a recent graduate of <span class="emphR">Carnegie Mellon University</span>, where I majored in mathematics with a statistics concentration, and minored in computer science.
+Currently, I am a master's student in the Statistics Department at <span class="emphR">Stanford University</span>, with expected graduation date March 2024.
 </h2>

 &nbsp;